Recent Posts

 Light Up The Holidays By Effectively Managing Stress

 The holiday season abounds with fun, family, friends, and food in spite of the often colder, blustery weather.
 However, for some the season presents an emotional challenge that can be hard to overcome.
-Whether impacted by the loss of a loved one, the stress of
+Whether impacted by the loss of a loved one, the stress of a social event, or just the shorter daylight hours, the holidays can lead to serious depression or addiction if stress is not managed appropriately.
+If you are feeling like the holidays bring more darkness than light, continue reading for some tips to help you through it.

 Benefits and How-To’s of Gardening